CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 _Lab, team 1:_

 It is very important to remember that the FPGA only takes 3.3V inputs, the Arduino gives out 5V: do not connect pins directly!!
+We used a voltage divider to solve this issue.

 [![Arduino_FPGA_interface](http://img.youtube.com/vi/0Av38ixX900/0.jpg)](https://youtu.be/0Av38ixX900)